ericksonl/ericksonl/README.md

 <div align="center">

-  🏫 Mathematics and Computer Science graduate from Southern Oregon University (2023)
+  🏫 Mathematics and Computer Science graduate (2023)

-  👩🏻‍💻 Fullstack engineer with a love for Java, R, JavaScript and React.JS
+  👩🏻‍💻 Frontend dev with a love for JavaScript

-  👾 Previous owner of a Discord server with over 100 members to provide assistance for Computer Science courses

 </div>